simongravelle/publication-data/README.md

 ![alt text](figures/Context.png)

 In the case were the solid surface is made of salt, as is the case for porous salt crusts, it creates a systems that is really unique, because salt is present within both the fluid, in the form of dissolved ions, and also constitute the solid surface.
-In addition, the adsorption of ions at the solid surface creates rough and locally charged landscape which in turns strongly impact the properties of water.
+In addition, the adsorption of ions at the solid surface creates rough and locally charged landscape which in turn impacts the properties of water within the interface layer, as we will see below.